- Principles of Citing Sources

 Newspapers are not as easy to classify as other sources.
 Newspapers are not scholarly sources, but some would not properly be termed popular, either.
 Every source must be questioned for its stake in the material.
-The New York Post is known for its conservative political bias, for instance, and for its high opinions of Fox television shows (owned by the same parent company).
-You might be able to trust its sports coverage, but it would not be considered a neutral source for political news.
-But some newspapers have developed a national or even worldwide reputation for fairness and accuracy.
-The New York Times, The Washington Post, and The London Guardian are a few examples.
+The New York Post is notoriously inflammatory, for instance, and also seems to love television shows broadcast on the Fox network (owned by the same company).
+But some newspapers, such as The Wall Street Journal and The New York Times, have developed a national or even worldwide reputation for thoroughness.
 On issues of fact, major mainstream magazines such as Newsweek and Time are also generally reliable.

 Finally, it’s worth noting that many Internet sources are less reliable than print sources.
 Because it’s relatively inexpensive to put material on the Web (when compared to the cost of print publication), it’s easy for private individuals to post their unverified opinions on websites; it’s also cost-effective for corporations or other organizations to post websites that appear to be factual but actually serve to promote the group’s agenda.
 Not all Internet sources are unreliable, and some unreliable sources—when used carefully—can serve a role in research (see “Sources of Opinion” below).
 But you should take special care when doing research on the Internet; see Special Demands of Internet Sources for more information.